prominenceai/deepstream-services-library/docs/api-pph.md

 All options/settings can be updated at runtime while the Pipeline is playing.

+#### Class Agnostic Non-Maximum Processing
+TODO...

 #### Input Source Slicing and Non-Maximum Merge.
 TODO...

 Credit and thanks to [@youngjae-avikus](https://github.com/youngjae-avikus) for developing the cluster algorithm.

-**Note:** The Non-Maximum Processor PPH is an optional build component and is disabled/excluded by default.
-See the [Installing NumCpp](/docs/installing-dependencies.md#installing-numcpp) under the [Installing Dependencies](/docs/installing-dependencies.md) documentation for more information.
+**Important:** The Non-Maximum Processor PPH is dependent on third-party source code - [NumCpp: A Templatized Header Only C++ Implementation of the Python NumPy Library](https://github.com/dpilger26/NumCpp).
+For this reason the NMP PPH is released as an optional build component - disabled/excluded by default.

-**Important:** The Primary GIE's `cluster-mode` configuration property must be set to `4` to disable the default processing.

-See the [NVIDIA Gst-nvinfer plugin documentation](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvinfer.html#gst-nvinfer) for details on the configuration property and more [cluster mode information](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvinfer.html#cluster-mode-info).
+Steps to include in DSL:

+1. clone the NumCpp repository git clone https://github.com/dpilger26/NumCpp.git
+2. set the [makefile](/Makefile) include variable to true - `BUILD_NMP_PPH:=true`
+3. set the makefile path variable to the NumCpp root directory - `NUM_CPP_PATH:=<path-to-numcpp>`

 ### Pad Probe Handler Construction and Destruction
 Pad Probe Handlers are created by calling their type specific constructor.
 Handlers are deleted by calling [dsl_pph_delete](#dsl_pph_delete), [dsl_pph_delete_many](#dsl_pph_delete_many), or [dsl_pph_delete_all](#dsl_pph_delete_all).